Jalin Hyatt

-Jalin Daveon Hyatt (born September 25, 2001) is an American football wide receiver for the Tennessee Volunteers.
-He won the Fred Biletnikoff Award and was voted a unanimous All-American in 2022 after setting Volunteer records for single-season and single-game touchdown receptions.
+Jalin Daveon Hyatt (born September 25, 2001) is an American professional football wide receiver for the New York Giants of the National Football League (NFL).
+He played college football for the Tennessee Volunteers, where he won the Fred Biletnikoff Award and was voted a unanimous All-American in 2022 after setting program records for single-season and single-game touchdown receptions.

-Early life and high school career
+Early life

-Hyatt was born in Irmo, South Carolina, on September 25, 2001.
-He is the oldest of two sons of Jamie, a former college basketball player and semi-professional cyclist and Eneveylan Hyatt who was a collegiate sprinter, both of his parents later worked as school teachers.
+Hyatt was born on September 25, 2001, in Irmo, South Carolina, a suburb of nearby Columbia.
+He is the oldest son of Jamie, a former college basketball player and semi-professional cyclist, and Enevelyn Hyatt, who was a collegiate sprinter.
+Both of his parents later worked as school teachers.
+His younger brother Devin plays football for the Arizona Wildcats.

 Hyatt attended Dutch Fork High School in Irmo.
-During his high school career, he set school records for receiving yards with 3,624 and receiving touchdowns with 57.
-Hyatt ended his high school career as a four-star prospect at wide receiver according to 247Sports.
-Despite his success in high school, Hyatt was not recruited by in state programs Clemson and South Carolina due to their concerns of his small frame as he weighed only 153 pounds (69.3 kg) at the time, with South Carolina coach Will Muschamp even telling him "Man, you're fast, but you need to eat more peanut butter".
-Hyatt announced his commitment to Virginia Tech in February 2019, but reopened his recruitment in June of the same year.
-On July 27, 2019, he committed to the University of Tennessee to play under then head coach Jeremy Pruitt.
+During his high school career, he set school records for career receiving yards with 3,624 and receiving touchdowns with 57.
+Hyatt would help Dutch Fork go undefeated and win state championships in 2018 and 2019.
+In the 2019 state championship game he caught 3 touchdowns, including the overtime game winner.
+Following his senior season, Hyatt was named a finalist for South Carolina's Mr. Football Award.
+He ended his high school career as a four-star prospect at wide receiver according to 247Sports.
+Hyatt was ranked the 144th player in the 2020 class.
+Despite his success in high school, Hyatt was not recruited by in-state programs Clemson and South Carolina due to their concerns of his small frame as he weighed only 153 lb at the time.
+Concerns over his weight even led South Carolina head coach Will Muschamp to tell him "Man, you're fast, but you need to eat more peanut butter".
+Hyatt announced his commitment to play college football at Virginia Tech in February 2019, but reopened his recruitment in June of the same year.
+On July 27, 2019, he committed to the University of Tennessee to play under head coach Jeremy Pruitt.
+“Jalin’s a guy that is very polished," Vols coach Pruitt said.
+He also said Hyatt can play all three wide receiver positions for the Vols.

 College career

 2020 season

-On October 3, 2020, Hyatt recorded his first college reception in a 35-12 victory over Missouri.
+On October 3, 2020, Hyatt recorded his first college reception in a 35–12 victory over Missouri.
 On October 24, Hyatt caught his first collegiate touchdown, a 38-yard pass from Jarrett Guarantano, in a 48–17 loss to Alabama.
 The touchdown was part of a season-high 86 receiving yards for Hyatt.
 He scored one other receiving touchdown on the season, against Vanderbilt on December 12.

 Hyatt finished his freshman season with 20 receptions for 276 yards and two touchdowns.